ism-dme/lm-vs/documentation/structure.md

   either derived by the name of the base example or an empty string (if the example hasn't been encoded yet);
 * `"has_include"`: The basename of the -- optional -- LilyPond include file with non-content rendering instructions.
-This value is not encoded manually but determined from the existence of the include file during the automatic conversion to the JSON file.^[NOTE:
+This value is not encoded manually but has originally been# determined from the existence of the include file during the automatic conversion to the JSON file.
+The Fresacobaldi extension includes code to automatically update the entry when new files are created.
-  There will have to be a mechanism to automatically update the dictionary when an include file is added or removed, e.g. by the Frescobaldi extension.]

 The remaining entries document the editing state of the example: These have to be updated during editing, ideally by the editing environment.